tallamjr/tallamjr.github.io/src/index.md

 My thesis, for which I won the Perren prize for best CDT thesis 2022, can be freely downloaded [**here**](https://discovery.ucl.ac.uk/id/eprint/10168921).

+Towards the end of my PhD I was one of the 7 research students that were nominated by UCL to apply for the Schmidt Science Fellowship.
+While I was ultimately unsuccessful, my research proposal on ["Efficient Learned Image Reconstruction and Compression Algorithms for Real-time Medical Image Analysis"](./assets/ssf-proposal.pdf) is a good reflection of some of the areas of research I find most interesting.

-I am now continuing my applied research by investigating how the latest techniques in statistical signal processing and probabilistic machine learning can be used for **Neural Compression** :compression: to better enable low-latency energy efficient inference of machine learning models in resource
+Through my role at the ATI, I get to continue my applied research by investigating how the latest techniques in statistical signal processing and probabilistic machine learning can be used for **Neural Compression** :compression: to better enable low-latency energy efficient inference of machine learning models in resource